erenbzrgnc/News-Mobile-App/README.md

+# News Mobile Application
-# News Mobile Application with Android Studio and Java.
-You can check the pdf file to see details of mobile app.
+This project is done during the fall term 2022 in Mobile Application Development course (CS310).
+You can see the details of mobile app from the pdf file.